 - Case Selection and the Study of Judicial Politics, Journal of Empirical Legal Studies, 2008, 5(3): 407-446, with Jeffrey Lax.

 - Panel Composition and Judicial Compliance on the U.S. Courts of Appeals, Journal of Law, Economics & Organization, 2007, 23(2): 421-41.

 - Using Graphs Instead of Tables in Political Science, Perspectives on Politics, 2007.
 5(4): 755-71, with Eduardo Leoni.

 - Predicting and Dissecting the Seats-Votes Curve in the 2006 U.S. House Election, PS: Political Science and Politics, 2008, 41(1):139-145, with Andrew Gelman and Jamie Chandler.

 - The Playing Field Shifts: Predicting the Seats-Votes Curve in the 2008 U.S. House Election, PS: Political Science and Politics, 2008, 41(4):729-32, with Andrew Gelman and Jamie Chandler.

 - My SSRN webpage

 - The Politics of Opinion Assignment and Authorship on the U.S. Court of Appeals: Evidence from Sexual Harassment Casess, with Sean Farhang and Greg Wawro.
-Under revise and resubmit at the Journal of Legal Studies.

 - Source Cues and Public Support for the Supreme Courts, with Tom Clark.